Conservatory Prices 2020

 - Use standard double glazed units.
 28mm units, argon filled or fitting low-e glass can add costs.

 - Get as many written estimates as you can, and always try to negotiate a better deal.

-- Try to avoid the “peak season” for contactors (spring / summer).
+- Try to avoid the “peak season” for contractors (spring / summer).

 - Is there potential to by an “ex-display” model? – some installers have showrooms that they will sell stock from.

-If you stick to the basics, it is still possible to find a fully fitted cheap 3×3 conservatory for under £6,000 in 2018.
+If you stick to the basics, it is still possible to find a fully fitted cheap 3×3 conservatory for under £6,000.